tianocore/edk2-edkrepo/README.md

 ### Build Process
 #### Build Pre-Requisites
-- Visual Studio 2015 or later with the C# language installed
+- Visual Studio 2015 or later with the C# language and C++ compiler installed
 - Python Wheel

 Install Python wheel using the following: